 In brief, here’s the typical Christian view of God’s judgments—including his final judgment of all humanity.
 God created humanity, and when first created, humanity was good.
 However, humanity (personified in Adam and Eve) sinned against God, turning “good into bad and evil.”
 Because of humanity’s sin, God has no other choice but to judge those who do not turn back to Him and back to good.
 God judges them by sending them to suffer eternal conscious torment in the ever-burning fires of hell.

 Some may escape hell and be welcomed into heaven—if they receive Jesus into their lives and faithfully follow Him in this mortal life.
 After this life, there are no more opportunities to receive Jesus and turn from bad to good.
 The majority of humanity will suffer in hell; only a relatively small minority will go to heaven.
-“In a nutshell,” that’s the typical view of God’s judgment for sinful humans as understood and believed by millions of God-believers and pre-believers alike.
+“In a nutshell,” that’s the typical view of God’s judgment for sinful humans as understood and believed by millions of God-followers and pre-followers alike.

 With this teaching, I am attempting to question whether that typical view of most of humanity’s bleak and hopeless, eternal fate is true.
 Perhaps there are other ways to look at God’s judgments.
 Perhaps most of humanity does not need to succumb to such despair and hopelessness.
 Perhaps there is hope for all!